josdejong/jsoneditor/README.md

 ### Build

 The code of the JSON Editor is located in the folder `jsoneditor`.
-The code for the web application in `app/web`.
-To build the library from sourcecode, run
+To build

-    jake

-in the root of the project.
+jsoneditor:

+- Install dependencies:

+      npm install

+- Build Ace editor:

+      cd node_modules/ace
+      npm install
+      node ./Makefile.dryice.js -m
+      cd ../..

+  This generates the ace editor files in the folder `node_modules/ace/build`.

+- Build JSON Editor:

+      npm run build

   This will generate the files `jsoneditor.js`, `jsoneditor.css`, and minified versions, and will create a folder `build` containing the zipped library and the built web application.